vansh-goel/vansh-goel/README.md

 ### Hey! 👋, This is Vansh

- - 🔭 I’m currently working on **Learning new technologies**
+ - 🔭 I’m currently working on **Some React Projects**
  - 🌱 I’m currently learning **Full Stack Development**
  - 👯 I’m looking to collaborate on **Frontend Projects**
  - 📫 How to reach me: Text me on [Twitter](http://twitter.com/_VanshGoel_)
- - ⚡ Fun fact: If I weren't in tech i'd probably be doing astronomy
+ - ⚡ Fun fact: I love having quirky, innovative and thoughtful conversations

 ### Connect with me
 <p>